-Verifying the security of any third-party devices connected to the OBD II port is extremely important.
-To learn more about cybersecurity best practices in telematics for fleet tracking, read these 15 Security Recommendations.
+Additionally, verifying the security of third-party devices connected to the OBDII port is extremely important.
+To learn more about cybersecurity best practices in telematics for fleet tracking, read these 15 security recommendations.

 If you liked this post, let us know!

 Victor Barreto is a Senior Embedded Systems Engineer, Team Lead for Geotab.